mlastes1987/pokefirered-expansion-dev/README.md

 - **Forgettable HMs** Without a Move Tutor.

+- **Startup Money** Startup money has been changed from 3,000 to 35,000 Pokedollars.

 - **HGSS Pokedex Plus** Backported from HeartGold SoulSilver, you get to enjoy the features of Pokedex Plus.

 - **Follower Pokemon** Any Pokemon in the first party slot will follow you through the overworld.